stevebargelt/stevebargelt.com/content/post/rpi-docker-ha-homeassistant.md

 CTRL-X, Y, Enter to save the file

 No More Secrets.
-Actually we have quite a few secrets!
+Actually, we have quite a few secrets!
 You will need to create a secrets.yaml file

 ```shell
 nano secrets.yaml